 40. Make Commuting Cheaper

-Commuting can be expensive.
+Commuting is expensive.
 This is a reality many employees have to face every day.
 According to Inc, the average commuting time in the US is 50 minutes.
 Also, spending a long time commuting has a negative effect on job satisfaction.

-If we do the math and calculate how much employees spend on transportation, the result can be depressing.
+If we do the math and calculate how much employees spend on transportation, the result are depressing.
 Employees have to spend money on the bus, subway, train, taxi, and gas for car owners.